rsdoiel/antenna/planet.md

 ---

-## Two hospitals used lower threshold for child hip surgery
+## Two hospitals performed unnecessary child hip surgeries

 date: 2025-05-23, from: RTÉ News

-The independent clinical audit of dysplasia of the hips surgery in children at a number of hospitals has found that a lower threshold was used to decide for surgery at Temple Street and Cappagh hospitals.
+An independent clinical audit of dysplasia of the hips surgery in children at a number of hospitals has found that a number of the surgeries were unnecessary at Temple Street and Cappagh hospitals.

 <br>